andlq/dataset_hacker_online_communication/README.md

     	pages = {41--48}
 	}

-**Queiroz, A. L., Mckeever, S., and Keegan, B. (2019).
-Detecting hacker threats: Performance of Word and Sentence Embedding models in identifying hacker communications**
+**Queiroz, A. L., Mckeever, S., and Keegan, B.: Detecting hacker threats: Performance of Word and Sentence Embedding models in identifying hacker communications.
+In: The 27th AIAI Irish Conference on Artificial Intelligence and Cognitive Science.
+Volume 2563. pp. 116–127 (2019)**

 [Click here](http://ceur-ws.org/Vol-2563/aics_13.pdf)